What is a Car Insurance Excess?

 Windscreen Excess

 The windscreen excess is a standard feature for most car insurance policies in Singapore.
-It is the amount you'll be responsible for if you have to claim for windshield damage or replacement.
+It is the amount you’ll be responsible for if you have to claim for windshield damage or replacement.
 The average windscreen excess is S$100, although some insurers may charge a smaller excess (for instance, S$25) if the windscreen only requires repair.
-Furthermore, some insurers will also change the excess amount depending on which workshop you use.
+Some insurers may also change the excess amount depending on which workshop you use.
 For instance, some insurers may not charge you an excess at all if you use their approved workshop for windshield repairs.

 How Much Excess Should You Choose?

-What your standard excess should be depends on whether you prefer to pay cheaper premiums or have less out of pocket costs.
-This is because the standard excess you choose changes your total premium—the lower the excess, the higher your premium will be and vice versa.
 We found that on average, your annual premium increases between S$10 and S$20 for every S$100 excess decrease.
-Thus, if you don't mind paying a bit extra per year on your premiums, then you may be able to save hundreds of dollars in out of pocket costs should you get into an accident.
+Thus, if you don’t mind paying a bit extra per year on your premiums, then you may be able to save hundreds of dollars in out of pocket costs should you get into an accident.

 Do Other Insurance Policies Have Excesses Too?

 Car insurance policies are far from being the only type of insurance to make policyholders pay an excess.
 For instance, motorcycle insurance policies have similar excess obligations, including a standard excess and a young rider excess.
-Furthermore, you may also come across excesses in home insurance and domestic worker insurance.
+You may also come across excesses in home insurance and domestic worker insurance.
 However, you should note that unlike car and motorcycle insurance policies, excesses in other insurance policies are not as widespread and may only be found with a couple of insurers.
-Below, we have listed some examples of excesses we've come across in different insurance policies.
-To ensure you won't be surprised with out of pocket costs regardless of which insurance policy you are buying, you should always read the policy wording.

 Examples of Excesses in Other Insurance Policies